Loader gif

 North Carolina Tax Brackets

 North Carolina withdraws income taxes from its taxpayers on a flat rate basis.
-The flat income tax rate for 2019 is 5.25 percent and applies to all the filer types regardless of their income levels.
-Look at the below income tax bracket for more clarification.
+The flat income tax rate for 2023 is 4.75% and applies to all filers regardless of their income levels.
+Look at the below income tax bracket for more clarification:

 Filer TypeTax Rate